ZohrehShams/IntegrativeRuleExtractionMethodology/README.md

 - `stringi`

 # Demo
-A quick demostration of rule extraction from neural networks using Breast Cancer Wisconsin dataset is provided in demo.ipynb.
+A quick demonstration of rule extraction from neural networks using Breast Cancer Wisconsin dataset is provided in demo.ipynb.

 # Instruction for use
 For how to run the software on your data, see demo.ipynb.
 Reproduction instruction are provided in "code/reproduction_instruction.txt".

 # License
 This project is covered under the MIT License.